snyk/user-docs/docs/snyk-cli/install-the-snyk-cli.md

 ## Snyk CLI in a Docker image

 Snyk CLI can also be run from a Docker image.
-Snyk offers multiple Docker images under [snyk/snyk-cli](https://hub.docker.com/r/snyk/snyk-cli) and [snyk/snyk](https://hub.docker.com/r/snyk/snyk) (see [snyk/snyk-images on GitHub](https://github.com/snyk/snyk-images) for more details).
+Snyk offers multiple Docker images under [snyk/snyk](https://hub.docker.com/r/snyk/snyk) (see [snyk/snyk-images on GitHub](https://github.com/snyk/snyk-images) for more details).

 These images wrap the Snyk CLI and depending on the Tag come with relevant tooling for different projects.
 An example follows for scanning a Gradle project with `snyk/snyk-cli`: